In it, you can read an interesting (although biased) analysis:

 This principle makes no mention of gender.
 It is valid for men, women, heterosexuals, and homosexuals alike.

 Since a good political discussion or speech should be focused on facts and reasoning, it is certainly unwise to dress in a way that would arouse members of the opposite sex.
-And if you do, you shouldn’t complain about people commenting on your physical appearance.
+And if you do so, you shouldn’t complain about people commenting on your physical appearance.

 Consider now the American Republican politician Aaron Schock.